Listen back to our Weekly MCB Community Briefings Calls here.

 For the latest guidance and updates on school reopening, visit the Department for Education website, and check online with your local council.

-The National Huffadh Association UK has also produced a guide to praying Taraweeh At Home including how to keep children engaged during lockdown, which can be viewed online here.
+The National Huffadh Association UK also produced a guide to praying Taraweeh At Home including how to keep children engaged during lockdown, which can be viewed online here.

 Muslim mental health organisations in the UK have united to provide a range of services to tackle mental health problems arising from the coronavirus pandemic.